noaione/yuusha-shoukan-ln/sources/v13/chapter3.md

 [Wha?!
 W-What are you doing?!]

 “Ehh?
-No, as I was saying, my “feet are actually roots”...”
+No, as I was saying, my ‘feet’ are actually roots...”

 [Could you please not spread your legs?!
 I can see it, you know?!]

 “You can see it?
-Ahh, you mean my “genitals”?
+Ahh, you mean my ‘genitals?’
 That certainly was quite indecent of me.
 I’m sorry.”

 [Could you please say such things out loud?!
 Also, that’s not the point, you